corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/network-bootstrapper.md

 1. Copy the node directories from each machine into one directory, on one machine.
 2. Add any new files required to the root directory.
 3. Run the network bootstrapper from the root directory.
-4. Copy each individual node’s directory back to the original machine.
+4. Copy each individual node’s directory back to the original machines.

 The Network Bootstrapper cannot dynamically update the network if an existing node has changed something in their `node-info`, such as their P2P address.
 You will need to place the updated `node-info` in the other nodes’ `additional-node-infos` directory.